Open-Markets-Initiative/Directory/Patents/ReadMe.md

 https://patents.google.com/patent/US8321465B2/en

-A one-to-many approach using an Interface Design Language via XML and a source generation tool for a specific subset of binary protocols and storage.
+A one-to-many approach using an interface design language via XML and a source generation tool for binary messages and storage.

+This patent discloses market data source generation supporting binary messages, repeating groups, optional fields and some support for custom fields.
+This is a message based system, lacking support for arbitrary headers and binary data.
+Some language in the patent implies that plain text can be used to generate on binary messages.

 ## Universal binary specification model